sidamd/AMDAcceleratorCloudGuides/AACPlanoSlurmCluster/README.md

 podman run -it --privileged -v $HOME:/workdir -v /shareddata:/shareddata -v /shared:/shared --workdir /workdir docker://amddcgpuce/rocm:5.6.0-ub22 bash
 ```
 This will pull the docker image, start an interactive session with current work directory set to /workdir and start a bash shell.

 Create work files under `/workdir` which is `$HOME` and is accessible from ALL nodes with SSH session.

 To exit the docker interactive session, type: `exit <return>` to return to SSH login prompt on allocated node.

+**Suggested Best Practices:**
-*Best practices:* Release cache space used by docker images, run: `podman system prune -a`
+1. Release cache space used by docker images, run: `podman system prune -a`
-Keep work files OUTSIDE container under `$HOME` and use Docker as customized tools environment with packages installed specific for your application development.
+2. Keep work files OUTSIDE container under `$HOME` and use Docker as customized tools environment with packages installed specific for your application development.
-Files under `$HOME` are visible on ALL Compute Nodes to resume work with Docker images on ANY allocated node.
+3. Files under `$HOME` are visible on ALL Compute Nodes to resume work with Docker images on ANY allocated node.

 #### *NOTE*: Podman is configured to cache Docker images on local storage on the Compute Node.
 Cached images will be removed periodically to free up disk space

 ### How to reattach to a podman container after exiting it
 From SSH session on Compute Node,

 Use `podman ps –a` to get CONTAINER ID of the Exited container.

 Use `podman start <CONTAINER ID>` to start the container

 Use `podman attach <CONTAINER ID>` to attach and get back to `bash` shell prompt.

 ### How to exit podman container and get back to Compute Node shell prompt
-Type ‘exit’ to exit the interactive session with docker to the Compute Node shell prompt
+Type `exit` to exit the interactive session with docker to the Compute Node shell prompt

 ## How to pull a private docker image
 To pull private docker images.
 First login to the account: